Just a short drive from Denver, Littleton is becoming a top destination to live and raise a family in Colorado.

 Littleton may have a small-town feel, but the arts and culture experiences boast big-city dedication.
 The Depot Art Gallery, a restored 1888 train station, is a top city attraction.
 It includes monthly juried art exhibits as well as workshops, programs and art classes – all including free admission.
 Another community staple in the Town Hall Arts Center, what was once Littleton’s first City Hall is now a cultural center, live theater and art gallery.

 Just 20-minutes outside of Denver, Littleton feels like another world entirely.
 With its tree-lined streets and quaint, historic downtown it’s much different than Denver’s tall buildings and big city feel.
 You can get to Denver easily by hiking or biking along the Platte River Trail or riding the RTD light rail.

 People living in Littleton stay put.
-Case and point, it’s real estate market has the third highest average sale price among comparable cities, which is said to be driven by limited inventory.
-However, if you’re able to score a new home in one of Littleton’s top neighborhood you’ll get a bit of a discount in comparison to purchasing in the Denver metro area.
-Littleton’s single family price per square foot is on average $144 compared to the metro area average of $194.
+Case and point, its real estate market has the third-highest average sale price among comparable cities, which is said to be driven by limited inventory.
+However, if you’re able to score a new home in one of Littleton’s top neighborhoods you’ll get a bit of a discount in comparison to purchasing in the Denver metro area.
+Littleton’s single-family price per square foot is on average $272 compared to the metro area average of $370.

 Littleton is a great place to raise a family.
 It was ranked #4 on Livability’s “5 Best Cities for Families in Colorado” list for its proximity to Denver, arts, culture and community activities.
-However, the education is Littleton is top notch.
-The city received an 8 out 10 rating from GreatSchools.org.
+However, the education in Littleton is top-notch.
+The city received an 8 out of 10 rating from GreatSchools.org.
 Littleton Public Schools was awarded the designation of Accredited with Distinction by the Colorado Department of Education in 2016, the only school district in the Denver Metro Area to have earned the top rating six years in a row.